 ---|---|

-1. Can bus Interface | A CAN bus interface is a device that connects to the CAN bus network and allows you to read the data.
-Examples include the AutoPi interface, USB CAN interfaces, and standalone CAN analyzers.
-Find the perfect CAN bus interface. |
+1. CAN Bus Interface | A CAN Bus interface that connects to the network for data reading.
+Examples: AutoPi interface, USB CAN adapters, standalone analyzers.
+Find the perfect interface. |

-3. Cables | Various cables are needed to connect the CAN bus interface to the CAN network and your computer.
-Ensure you have the right connectors for your specific setup. |
+3. Cables | Various cables to link the CAN Bus interface with the network and your computer.
+Ensure correct connectors for your setup. |

-4. CAN bus Decoder | A CAN bus decoder is either a feature within your software or a separate tool that translates the raw CAN bus messages into human-readable data.
-This is essential for understanding the information transmitted by the CAN bus. |
+4. CAN Bus Decoder | A decoder (software feature or standalone) that translates raw CAN Bus messages into human-readable data, essential for understanding network traffic. |

-5. CAN Logger | A CAN logger is a device that records CAN bus data over time.
-This is useful for analyzing trends, diagnosing intermittent issues, and reviewing historical data. |
+5. CAN Logger | A device that records CAN Bus data over time.
+Useful for trend analysis, diagnosing intermittent issues, and reviewing history. |

 Think of these tools like a toolkit for a car mechanic.
 Just as a mechanic needs wrenches, diagnostic tools, and manuals to fix a car, these tools help extract and understand the data.

-Set Up and Connect Your CAN bus Tool
+Set Up and Connect Your CAN Bus Tool

-To read CAN bus data, it's essential to set up your automotive data logger correctly and connect it to the CAN bus network.
+To read CAN Bus data, it's essential to set up your automotive data logger correctly and connect it to the CAN Bus network.

 Here’s a step-by-step guide to help you get started.